ShenyiQinxin/spring-note/SpringSecurity.md

 - Secured item
 >**Resource** that is being secured
 ### Authentication
-- mechanisms
->- custom UserDetailsService delegating to an existing DAO
->- Single-sign-on: OAuth,SAML, SiteMinder, Kerberos, JA-SIG Central Authentication Service
->- LDAP
->- JAAS Login Module
->- X.509 certificates
-- storage options for credential and authority information:
->Database, LDAP, in-memory (development)
+- mechanisms: basic, digest, form, X509, Cookies, Single-Sign-On
+- (credentials and authorities etc ) Storage options: DB, LDAP, in-memory, custom DAOs, properties file
 ### Authorization
 -  Authorization depends on authentication
 -  establish user identity -user role
-- deciding if a user can perform an action based on roles i.e.
+- deciding if a user can perform an action (defined in methods) based on roles i.e. ADMIN , MEMBER, GUEST
-	- ADMIN can cancel orders
-	-	MEMBER can place orders
-    -	GUEST can browse the catalog
 ## Motivations of Spring Security
 - Spring Security supports securied achive be deployed in server
-- also supports application runing standalonely
+- also supports application runing standalonely ?( cus JAR file)?
-- Security **config** is in Spring config
+- Security **config** is in Spring config extends `WebSecurityConfigurerAdapter`
 - Security is **decoupled** from Spring business logic
 - authentication and authorization are decoupled
 - supports all comment **security mechanism**
-	- Basic, Form, X.509, Cookies, Single-Sign-On, etc.
-- Configurable **storage** options for user details (credentials and authorities): RDBMS, LDAP, custom DAOs, properties file, etc.
-- All the following can be customized
-	- How a **principal** is defined
-	- How **authorization** decisions are made
-	- Where security constraints are **stored**
-- consistency of authentication and authorization
 >
 ![enter image description here](https://user-images.githubusercontent.com/32177380/36878353-97f34168-1d8c-11e8-8405-c888a499995e.png)
 ## Spring Security in a Web Environment
-- SpringSecurityFilterChain -- DelegatingFilterProxy
+- SpringSecurityFilterChain -- DelegatingFilterProxy - <filter> in web.xml
-- @EnableWebSecurity
-- AbstractSecurityWebApplicationInitializer
+- `@EnableWebSecurity` for more controll `SecurityConfig extends WebSecurityConfigurerAdapter`
-- <filter> in web.xml
+- in Spring boot, do not need `@EnableWebSecurity`
+- for full control, extends AbstractSecurityWebApplicationInitializer
-### Configuration in the ApplicationContext
+### Java Configuration in the ApplicationContext
 ```java
 @Configuration
 @EnableWebSecurity